WSG23/yosai_intel_dashboard_fresh/docs/performance_testing.md

 k6 run load-tests/k6/scenarios/api-gateway-test.js
 ```

-Results can be exported as JSON and verified against `load-tests/thresholds.json`
+Results can be exported as JSON and verified against the budgets defined in
-using the `check_thresholds.sh` helper script.
+`config/performance_budgets.yml` using the `check_thresholds.sh` helper script.

 ## Gatling Simulations